-The rescue images were built and tested using Ubuntu 16.04 and 18.04 LTS as core system.
+The rescue images is built and tested using Ubuntu 18.04 LTS as core system.

 They contain a variety of pre-installed tools to rescue your instances and supports most filesystems out of the box.

 Since the rescue images are rebuilt regularly it is advisable to always check for the current rescue image name or ID.